VoodooSMBus/VoodooRMI/README.md

 2) Disable VoodooPS2Mouse, and if applicable, VoodooInput from within the PS2 kext.
     * Note that VoodooPS2Trackpad should be injected if using Acidanthera's VoodooPS2 2.2.0 or greater
     * Injecting VoodooPS2Trackpad is not a strict requirement
-3) For OpenCore users, make sure to add VoodooInput, VoodooTrackpoint and RMISMBus/RMII2C to your Config.plist.
+3) For OpenCore users, make sure to add VoodooInput and RMISMBus/RMII2C to your Config.plist.
     * RMISMBus/RMII2C should be after VoodooRMI
     * All dependencies are found under `VoodooRMI.kext/Contents/PlugIns/`